Official Opening of the ATP and Changing Pavilion

 Helping to grow the school’s post-curriculum programme and increase local community usage, the FDP will boost youth participation at the facility via the delivery of FA programmes, Just Play and Mash Up.
 Active Ealing’s Sports Development Officer will also deliver disability programmes in partnership with the London Disability Football Development Fund.

-The project was made possible thanks to partnership funding from Ealing Council of £500,000, plus investment from Sport England and the London Marathon Charitable Trust.
-The William Perkin School Fund, which is generated from generous donations from parents, also made a significant contribution to this project.
+The project was made possible thanks to a £534,350 grant from the Premier League & The FA Facilities Fund, which is delivered by the Football Foundation.
+Ealing Council gave £500,000 plus investment from Sport England and the London Marathon Charitable Trust.
+The William Perkin School Fund, which is generated from generous donations from parents, also made a significant contribution to the project.

 “This sort of pitch wouldn’t look out of place at a professional club’s training ground, it is that good.
 You cannot help but want to kick a football the moment you step foot on it!
 That is the beauty of building one of these – people gravitate towards it because they know they’ll be able to play on it all-year-round, regardless of their ability.